The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 ```
 In addition, the `customer_name` column is redundant.
 The `customer_id` column uniquely identifies the customer on its own making the `customer_name` column unnecessary and opens the door for potential data corruption.

+When looking at `product_prices`, the data is very repetitive and if we wanted to update the price for a product, we would have to update it in every row.

 </details>

+There are a number of things wrong with this schema design.
+Let's fix them by applying the rules of normalization.

 ### Normalization Rule #1: Unique Primary Keys